 The following regulations for elections are from the Student Senate Constitution and the Elections Committee Bylaws.
 Failing to follow these regulations may result in a candidate being disqualified from the election.
 If you believe a candidate may have violated any of these regulations, report the violation using this form.

-All campaign materials must be approved by the Office of Student Affairs before being publicly displayed.
+All campaign posters must be approved by the Office of Student Affairs before being publicly displayed.

 Candidates in a Senate election may not do any of the following: